compasseur/SDRBridge/README.md

 It works the same way as the rtl_tcp driver by [SignalWareLtd](https://github.com/signalwareltd/rtl_tcp_andro-)

-The driver connects to the SDR and then send the IQ samples through a local TCP server.
+The driver connects to the SDR and then sends the IQ samples through a local TCP server.
 To start the driver from a client app, launch an intent :

 ```kotlin